Can I Eat Expired Opened Blue Cheese Crumbles?

 Can I eat Opened Blue Cheese Crumbles that has been at room temperature for 2 hours?

-If Opened Blue Cheese Crumbles has been at room temperature for 2 hours, it's best to discard it to prevent foodborne illness.
+If Opened Blue Cheese Crumbles has been at room temperature for 2 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly at room temperature, increasing the risk of contamination.

 Does the type of container affect the shelf life of Opened Blue Cheese Crumbles?